top of page

 [Toshiba EMI Ltd; 2001]

-So deep does the nu-metal iceberg go that eventually you start finding bands so obscure, so gone that they're not even on websites with twenty download buttons and enough sketchy
+Far enough down the nu-metal iceberg you eventually start finding bands so obscure that they're not even on websites with twenty download buttons and enough sketchy

 32. Limp Bizkit